 One of the best examples is D.W. and her zany Batman Gambit to trick Arthur and Brain to take her to the science exhibit in S4's "Prove It!", and it worked!

 The Worst Seat in the House: S3's "Meet Binky" has Arthur not buying his ticket for a big concert on time so he gets a much worse seat than all his friends.
 He has various fantasies about how bad a seat it will be.
 Luckily for him, his father is catering the event so Arthur can get to go backstage and meet the band, and Binky, the resident Jerk with a Heart of Gold, offers Arthur one of his tickets, which are in a great section.

 You Keep Using That Word: Unlike in "Arthur, World's Greatest Gleeper", "gleep" is not related to theft.
 It's closer in meaning to "idiot".

-Younger Than They Look / Artistic Age: Every single character.
+Younger than They Look / Artistic Age: Every single character.
 Seriously, they're supposed to be elementary schoolers, but most of the characters look to be between the ages of 13 and 15, with some of the kids such as Binky being able to pass for as old as 17.
 The preschoolers who are D.W.'s age are are the ones who look more like elementary school kids.

-To make matters worse, whenever a character has an illusion of the future, when the characters are supposed to be in high school, they are drawn to look like their in their early twenties at the least.
+To make matters worse, whenever a character has an illusion of the future, when the characters are supposed to be in high school, they are drawn to look like they're in their early twenties at the least.